kubernetes-sigs/cluster-api/docs/book/src/developer/providers/v1alpha4-to-v1beta1.md

 - **GetControlPlaneMachinesFromList** has been removed in favor of `FromMachineList(machines).Filter(collections.ControlPlaneMachines(cluster.Name))` in the util/collection package.
 - **GetCRDMetadataFromGVK** has been removed in favor of `GetGVKMetadata`.

+## :warning: LeaderElectionResourceLock change :warning:

+The v1beta1 release uses "leases" instead of "configmapsleases" as the LeaderElectionResourceLock for all managers leader election including the core controllers, bootstrap and control plane kubeadm and the Docker provider.
+This has no user facing impact on brand-new clusters created as v1beta1.
+For Cluster API running clusters upgraded through clusterctl this should be ok given that we stop the old controllers.
+Users relying on custom upgrades procedures should ensure a migration to v1alpha4 (multilock "configmapsleases") first, which will acquire a leader lock on both resources.
+After that, they can proceed migrating to v1beta1 ("leases").
+As an additional safety step, these users should ensure the old controllers are stopped before running the new ones with the new lock mechanism.
+Otherwise, your controller might end up with multiple running instances that each acquired leadership through different resource locks during upgrades and thus act on the same resources concurrently.